 We manage credit risk based on the risk profile of the borrower, the source of repayment, the underlying collateral, and current market conditions.
 We monitor the credit risk profile of individual borrowers, various segmentations (for example, geographic region, product type, industry segment), as well as the aggregate portfolio.
 We perform quarterly analyses of the consumer automotive, consumer mortgage, consumer other, and commercial portfolios using a range of indicators to assess the adequacy of the allowance for loan losses based on historical and current trends.
-Refer to Note 8 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020, for additional information.
+Refer to Note 7 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2021, for additional information.

 Additionally, we utilize numerous collection strategies to mitigate loss and provide ongoing support to customers in financial distress.
 For consumer automotive loans, we work with customers when they become delinquent on their monthly payment.
 In lieu of repossessing their vehicle, we may offer several types of assistance to aid our customers based on their willingness and ability to repay their loan.
 Loss mitigation may include payment extensions and rewrites of the loan terms.
 For mortgage loans, as part of certain programs, we offer mortgage loan modifications to qualified borrowers.
-These programs are in place to provide support to our mortgage customers in financial distress, including principal forgiveness, maturity extensions, delinquent interest capitalization, and changes to contractual interest rates.
+These programs are in place to provide support to our mortgage customers in financial distress, including maturity extensions, delinquent interest capitalization, changes to contractual interest rates, and principal forgiveness.

 Furthermore, we manage our credit exposure to financial counterparties based on the risk profile of the counterparty.
 Within our policies we have established standards and requirements for managing counterparty risk exposures in a safe and sound manner.
-Counterparty credit risk is derived from multiple exposure types including derivatives, securities trading, securities financing transactions, financial futures, cash balances (for example, due from depository institutions, restricted accounts, and cash equivalents), and investment in debt securities.
-For more information on derivative counterparty credit risk, refer to Note 18 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2020.
+Counterparty credit risk is derived from multiple exposure types including derivatives, securities trading, securities financing transactions, and certain cash balances.
+For more information on derivative counterparty credit risk, refer to Note 17 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended March 31, 2021.